 This giant sea cliff which resembles a kilt with pleats is a sight to behold, especially at sunrise when the sun reflects off the rocks.
 This is easily accessible with a parking lot overlooking the rock.

 This supernatural mountainous area must not be missed.
 You can park and observe its beauty (bring your camera) or you can walk the Quiraing which is amazing!
+I would definitely spend some time hiking around here if you have the time.
+The morning is particularly beautiful here.

 Old Man of Storr